 Participation in the Honours College Track Archaeology.

-The aim of this course is to enable you, under the supervision of a researcher, to gain experience in conducting research within the context of a long-term research project and within a research group.
+The aim is to enable the student, under the supervision of a researcher, to gain experience in conducting research for a long-term research project and within a research group.

-A student or a group of 2-3 students will conduct research, autonomously but under the supervision of a researcher linked to the Faculty of Archaeology, for at least 17 working days.
-These 17 working days can be scheduled after consultation with the internship provider and after approval by the Honours coordinator during the academic year.
+A student or a group of 2-3 students will conduct research, independently but under the supervision of a researcher linked to the Faculty of Archaeology, for at least 17 working days.
+These 17 working days may be spread over blocks 2 and 3.

 Learn how to report research results.